IR35 is the name given to a set of anti avoidance tax provisions relevant to anyone working via a Personal Service Company (PSC).

 - A informal review aims to identify key issues, however as it doesn’t address working practices it cannot be relied on as a full review as working practices are integral to reaching an IR35 status decision.

 - If you later upgrade to a full review, the fee from the informal review is offset to the full review cost.

 - The charge for this is £250 + vat.

 - You will receive a detailed written report on both the contract and your working practices.

 - In order to use this service you must:

-- forward to us the contract and any schedules
+- Let us have the contract and any schedules

-- forward to us the agent to client contract (unless direct, or its release is refused, in which case ask the agent to confirm that the headline conditions mirror the agent to PSC contract)
+- Let us have the agent to client contract (unless direct, or its release is refused, in which case ask the agent to confirm that the headline conditions mirror the agent to PSC contract)

 - Please do not ask us to review proposed contracts which have yet to be negotiated with the other parties or personalised to the Engagement